oneapi-src/oneDNN/doc/cpu_programming.md

 - Users don't need query and convert to the opaque layout for input tensors

-  - oneDNN Graph library allows that the output tensor of one partition is directly passed to another partition, even though this output tensor has opaque layout.
+  - oneDNN Graph API allows that the output tensor of one partition is directly passed to another partition, even though this output tensor has opaque layout.